chris-av/kmbs-assessment/README.md

 I used Exrpess as the node/backend framework to build an http server.
 Based on the instuctions, the http server itself did not need many routes.
 It just needs a few routes.
 Express is a full dependency, whereas jest is a development dependency.

+I used Jest as my testing library.
+All my tests are javascript files whose name is appended with `.test.js`.
+You can run all tests globally using `npm run test` or you can run a sepecfic test by passing a file name as an argument to `npm run test`, for instance `npm run test generatePayload`.

 ## Notes on Approach

 I decided to make a class that would both describe and manage the state of the game itself.
 The client will make a request to the backend server, and the backend server itself uses an instantiated `Game` object to manage the game as it progresses.
 I have methods in the class so that the proper payload is rendered as the requests come in.